JonasBarros1998/automate-dashboards/README.md

     **Example**: arn:aws:iam::000000000000:oidc-provider/token.actions.githubusercontent.com

-11. Create an IAM Policy
+11. Using the console AWS to create the IAM Policy

     1. Open the IAM Console